 Apply for a postgraduate project

 If you are seeking a scholarship, there are many opportunities available on a competitive basis.
-For scholarship information please see scholarships information below.
+For scholarship information please see scholarships information at the bottom of this page.

 You may also contact the Science Higher Degree Research Team if you need assistance with scholarship or admission procedures.